 Sprinkler contractors (Fire) must give a copy of their State sprinkler license.

-*** Knox Box order forms are available at the Building Division Front Counter.
-Knox Boxes must be ordered from Knox Box company on order form ***
+You may choose any style or size Knox box, but we recommend a larger one due to the fact that more keys may be placed in the larger boxes.
+Knox Box order forms are available at the Building Division Front Counter.
+Knox Boxes must be ordered from Knox Box company on the order form.

 The bowl and the tank must be disinfected after cleaning by adding bleach.
 The bleach must be allowed to sit for at least one-half hour.
 This procedure may have to be repeated several times.
 It is important that all areas with fungal growth be treated at the same time to eliminate cross contamination.

 The presence of fungi in the toilet bowl should not be interpreted as a problem with the drinking water quality.
 It is very similar to leaving a piece of moist bread on the kitchen counter, sooner or later it will support mold growth.
 This does not mean the bread was bad, only that when it was left open to the environment it will support growth.